-ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related KPIs UC2.8 System - Functional Smart Contracts MUST Smart contracts As soon as spectokens are bought in order for the spectrum to be used, a smart contract "seals the deal" and determines how the acquired spectokens are to be used.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related UC2.8 System - Functional Smart Contracts MUST Smart contracts As soon as spectokens are bought in order for the spectrum to be used, a smart contract "seals the deal" and determines how the acquired spectokens are to be used.
 Once the smart contract is established the smart contract settings are applied via the slice management modules (Requirement 2.10) and the spectrum monitoring/enforcement is initiated (Requirement UC2.11).
 In case of a smart contract breach, a reaction needs to be triggered (Requirement 2.12).
 Beyond owning a spectoken, the use of the spectoken needs to be specified.
 This information goes into a smart contract.
-Once the smart contract is set up, it appears on the DLT and it can be reviewed.
-The monitoring and enforcement system can pull the information stored there in order to set up the infrastructure.
-UC2.9 System - Functional 5GZORRO NB API MUST Spectrum / Smart Contracts The 5GZORRO platform needs to expose an API towards the DLT,, so that any configuration determined in the smart contract can be applied on the radio infrastructure and a "slice" can be generated (see requirement UC2.11).
-Radio configuration and "spectrum enforcement" are necessary to apply the requested configuration of the spectrum A set of API calls can be executed from the 5GZORRO platform towards the DLT to obtain information about active smart contracts.
-UC2.10 System - Functional Slice Management Modules MUST Spectrum / Edge / Main DC The 5GZORRO platform needs to have orchestration/RAN control modules that can apply the configurations/settings determined by a smart contract for the intended use of the spectrum.
+Once th it can b system up the UC2.9 System - Functional 5GZORRO NB API MUST Spectrum / Smart Contracts The 5GZORRO platform needs to expose an API towards the DLT,, so that any configuration determined in the smart contract can be applied on the radio infrastructure and a "slice" can be generated (see requirement UC2.11).
+Radio configuration and "spectrum enforcement" are necessary to apply the requested configuration of the spectrum A set of platfor active s UC2.10 System - Functional Slice Management Modules MUST Spectrum / Edge / Main DC The 5GZORRO platform needs to have orchestration/RAN control modules that can apply the configurations/settings determined by a smart contract for the intended use of the spectrum.
 The aggregate resources determined in the smart contract with regards to both compute resources and RAN resources need to be reservable and manageable in what can be called a "slice".
 To enforce and monitor the spectrum usage determined in smart contracts, the platform needs a series of software modules.
-Once the platform is running, a series of platform modules become operational and the platform owner can validate that they are operational.
-UC2.11 System - Functional Spectrum monitoring MUST Spectrum / SLA management In order to be able to contrast the actual usage of the spectrum with the allowed use (as per smart contract), the system needs monitoring tools As part of the RAN controller module, a telemetry module is spun up, which gathers information about the spectrum usage.
-If external infrastructure is used, an Oracle is spun up and it starts reporting the spectrum usage.
-UC2.12 Business SLA checking MUST SLA Management The spectrum usage reports are compared against the SLAs defined in the corresponding smart contract.
+Once the become UC2.11 System - Functional Spectrum monitoring MUST Spectrum / SLA management The spectrum has to be monitored; there are 2 ways to monitor the spectrum: 1.)
+The RAN controllers that take care of the enforcement of the desired radio settings of the infrastructure also include monitoring modules 2.)
+External monitoring tools report the spectrum usage (Oracles required to include these external readings) In order to be able to contrast the actual usage of the spectrum with the allowed use (as per smart contract), the system needs monitoring tools As part is spun usage. up and UC2.12 Business SLA checking MUST SLA Management The spectrum usage reports are compared against the SLAs defined in the corresponding smart contract.
 As such, the spectrum usage measured needs to be fed back to the smart contract, where in case of a breach any other action should be triggered (sanction applied to Resource Consumers, etc.) The spectrum monitoring and enforcement provides critical information that allows to check whether SLAs are maintained.
-After obtaining a spectrum report that violates an SLA of a smart contract, a reaction is triggered.
+After o smart c the smart contract is set up, it appears on the DLT and be reviewed.
+The monitoring and enforcement in can pull the information stored there in order to set infrastructure.